jupyter/enhancement-proposals/binder-api/README.md

 }
 ```

-That's copied straight from your current API, though it would be good to spec those out.
+That's copied straight from the current binder API, so we'll need to flesh this

-### Detail on a binder
+out.

-Right now the `GET` on `/apps/<organization>/<repo>/` returns the redirect URI (yes, tmpnb does this too because of its limited purpose, but they're already launched).
+### Detail on a binding

-In my opinion this should tell you about the resource, returning what the spec was in the `POST` as well as the status.
+Performing a `GET` on the binding returns the current declaration of that binding.

 ```
-GET /binders/CodeNeuro/notebooks/ HTTP 1.1
+GET /bindings/CodeNeuro/notebooks/ HTTP 1.1
 ```

 would then return